mariganeshkumar/Evidence-of-Task-Independent-Person-Specific-Signatures-in-EEG-Using-Subspace-Techniques/README.md

    - Extract features as per the [configuration](https://github.com/mariganeshkumar/Evidence-of-Task-Independent-Person-Specific-Signatures-in-EEG-Using-Subspace-Techniques/blob/main/src/configuration.m)
    - Train the classifier as per the [configuration](https://github.com/mariganeshkumar/Evidence-of-Task-Independent-Person-Specific-Signatures-in-EEG-Using-Subspace-Techniques/blob/main/src/configuration.m)
    - Report the obtained results on validation and test data

+**Note:** The repository also includes a docker file which can be used to build a docker image with all requirements pre-installed.